p2pu/InventFest/STEAM Tent/STEAM-Module-01-Rehack.markdown

-# Synth Module: Community Activity: Make an Orchestra
+# STEAM Module 1: Community Activity:

 ## Core Questions
 - How would you “hack” the instrument activity to meet your needs?